 Getting her to talk to someone is really the first step in recovering from PPD.
 But, you know, you can’t make her do anything she doesn’t want to do (which was painfully obvious the first time you gave her a Frederick’s of Hollywood catalog).
 So how you support her is independent of whether or not she is actively seeking help.

 Severe depression is not just extreme sadness.
-In fact, there’s a very physical component to depression.
+There’s a very physical component to depression.
 It is literally draining.
 The fatigue is intense.

 If you can, try to carve out enough time for her to get some extra sleep.
 If you can, take a weekend afternoon and let her get out of the house on her own.
-In fact bring her the idea so she doesn’t have to ask and feel guilty.
+Bring her the idea so she doesn’t have to ask and feel guilty.

-One of the things that can make PPD worse is isolation.
+One of the things that can make postpartum depression worse is isolation.
 If she’s not reaching out to friends and family, make the call yourself and ask them to reach out.
 You can also ask these folks to lend a hand too.
 If they offer help, accept it.
-After all, you’re a super strong and capable guy but you’re not as strong as whatever the hell makes up a sister’s bond.
-That’s some kind of wacky family epoxy.
+After all, you’re a super strong and capable guy, but you’re not as strong as whatever the hell makes up a sister’s bond.

 There’s a lot of ways you can do this one.
 You don’t even have to leave the house.
 Sometimes it might just be enough to sit beside her quietly with no distractions for a while, aside from your devastating good looks.